chunghanH/sql_converter/README.md

 # About

-SQL Converter will help user turn a text into a sql statement with variable.
+SQL Converter will help user turn a text into a sql statement which is with variable.

 There are 4 SQL statements and 2 Variable types can be chosen on SQL Converter.